 The next step will be adding the classical guitar ensemble music, hopefully added to the site in time for teachers to use it for their Fall 2010 class planning.
 Finally, the venue and performer lists will come up last.

 Guitarburst Productions is a team of Scott and Michael Burstein.
 At this time, Scott is handling the content while Michael is in charge of building and maintaining the site.

-Scott Burstein has played guitar since 1989, performing styles of music ranging from classical, rock, funk, jazz, metal, Mariachi, and salsa.
+Dr. Scott Burstein has played guitar since 1989, performing styles of music ranging from classical, rock, funk, jazz, metal, Mariachi, and salsa.
 He got his undergraduate degree in music from UCSB, worked on a PhD in Music Theory at the Eastman School of Music, and taught public high school music for ten years, with classes including marching band, AP music theory, Concert Band, Jazz Band, Guitar, and Rock Band.
-He has also devoted a good deal of time since 2003 working with the non-profit Little Kids Rock as a Program Ambassador, writing curriculum, teaching teachers, and managing shows.
-He is currently enrolled in the DMA program in Music Education at USC.
+He received his DMA in Music Education from the University of Southern California.

 Currently Dr. Burstein is the Director of Teaching and Learning for the non-profit Little Kids Rock, where he supervises all music curriculum production and professional development.
 He also published "The Modern Band Method" book series with Hal Leonard, an instructional method for guitar, bass, keyboards, and drums.
 You can also find him playing guitar on Instagram at sddogg

 Michael Burstein has been a musician since 1996, following in the footsteps of his brother.
 He briefly attended the Guitar program, GIT, at the Musicians Institute in Hollywood, California, before persuing a degree in Business Management at the University of Arizona.
 Michael is also a self-taught web designer and budding computer programer.